• Skip to primary navigation

 • Cayenne powder - For spicy heat.
 Omit or reduce the amount to suit your tastes.

-• Salsa Verde - This is going to take your chili to the next level, so don't sub, skip or omit.
+• Salsa Verde – This is going to take your chili to the next level, so don’t sub, skip or omit.
 You can use a 16 oz jar or make it fresh and use 2 cups.
-This Simple Salsa Verde recipe is so fresh, its going to make your chili stand out.
+This Simple Salsa Verde recipe is so fresh, that it’s going to make your chili stand out.

 • Vegetable Broth - I HIGHLY recommend using my Vegetable Bouillon Powder to make your broth.
 It will give your chili incredible flavor without all of the chemicals.